KonaArctic/Furaffinity-Tags-Blocker/Readme.md

 SFWify
 ======
-Notice: [FA is officially developing a filtering system.](https://furaffinity.net/journal/9761295) This add-on is now officially depreciated.
+~~Notice: [FA is officially developing a filtering system.](https://furaffinity.net/journal/9761295) This add-on is now officially depreciated.~~ I haven't heard about it since :(.

 Edit: FurAffinity's ratelimit can now be bypassed with [https://furaffinity-ratelimit.akona.me/](https://furaffinity-ratelimit.akona.me/).
 Find out how it works on my blog.